Modified general relativity: Energy-momentum of the gravitational field: Dark matter

-By demanding the undesirable term with $ \frac{\ln r}{r} $ in the solution for $ \lambda $ can be avoided.
-Equation (\ref{phiG33a}) then simplifies to where This has the exact solution in the equitorial plane as desired: where $c_{1}$ and $ c_{2} $ are arbitrary constants.
+By demanding (in hindsight) the undesirable term with $ \frac{\ln r}{r} $ in the solution for $ \lambda $ can be avoided.
+Equation (\ref{phiG33a}) then simplifies to where which has the exact solution where $c_{1}$ and $ c_{2} $ are arbitrary parameters.
 Equation (\ref{wow}) represents the extended Schwarzschild solution.
+It is important to note that since the line element vectors in the line subbundle are bounded and non-vanishing, $ r>0 $.
+Moreover, the extended Schwarzschild solution demands $ r $ to be finite; $ r $ can be as large as necessary to describe any physically reasonable Universe or part thereof, but it cannot extend to infinity.